christafield/lede-design-tokens/README.md

 * `variables.scss` - Tokens represented as SCSS variables.

 ## Contributing
-Any contribution to this repository should go through one of two Github workflows.
+Any contribution to this repository should go through one of two workflows.
 For working locally:
-* Make a feature branch for your work based on `main`.
+* Use the command line or a git GUI to make a feature branch for your work based on `main`.
 * Do your work and commit it.
-* Push your branch to the Github remote and create a pull request.
+* Push your branch to our Github remote and create a pull request.
 * Get a Code Review from one of your peers.
+* Merge away!

 Or you can work directly in Github:
 * Find the file you want to edit within github (generally this will be a file in the `tokens` directory)